MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/management-workloads.md

   For sovereign workloads which require customer managed keys to encrypt data using keys you provide to enable a higer protection level and control.
 Data is encrypted twice, once at the service level using Microsoft-managed keys or Customer-managed keys, and once at the infrastructure level, using two different encryption algorithms and two different keys.
 See [Dedicated Clusters](/azure/azure-monitor/logs/logs-dedicated-clusters).

 - Performance and health monitoring for both infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS) resources.
-Data is encrypted twice, once at the servicelevel using Microsoft-managed keys or Customer-managed keys, and once at the infrastructure level, using two different encryption algorithms and two different keys.
+Data is encrypted twice, once at the service level using Microsoft-managed keys or customer-managed keys, and once at the infrastructure level, using two different encryption keys and algorithms.

 - Data aggregation across all workload components.